About

 © Laurent Orseau

 As a composer, Stefan sits behind his desk a lot.
 On a sunny morning in 2006 however, he decided he needed to make some real friends, and joined the Nadar Ensemble.
-16 years later, he's still artistic co-director of the ensemble, together with Pieter Matthynssens.
+So many years later later, he's still artistic co-director of the ensemble, together with Pieter Matthynssens.
 Pieter and Stefan are also godfather of eachother's (eldest) sons.
 Stefan, an Antwerp native, though technically born in Kortrijk, has moved to Berlin in 2015, after having lived in Barcelona - where he finished his degree in Photonical Engineering - and the US - where he obtained a PhD in composition at Harvard University under the guidance of Chaya Czernowin and Hans Tutschku.
 He combines his Nadar responsibilities with being a professor of composition and director of the Hybrid Music Lab at the Hochschule für Musik Dresden, composing music his grandmother almost approves of, being an improvising musician (laptop), a recent father, a hobby photographer, and - despite his partner's protests - an avid houseplant collector.
 About this and much more, you can read on his homepage: www.stefanprins.be

 • Bertel Schollaert